 c) This measurement is obtained as: 1000000* Number of missing UL GTP sequence numbers (TS 29.281), representing packets that are not delivered to higher layers, of a data radio bearer, divided by Total number of UL GTP sequence numbers (also including missing sequence numbers) of a bearer, starting from the GTP sequence number of the first packet delivered by gNB-DU to gNB-CU-UP until the GTP sequence number of the last packet.
 Separate counters are optionally maintained for mapped 5QI (or QCI for option 3) and per supported S-NSSAI.

 d) Each measurement is an integer value representing the loss rate multiplied by 1E6.
 The number of measurements is equal to one.
-If the optional QoS and S-NSSAI level measurement are perfomed, the measurements are equal to the number of mapped 5QIs and the number of supported S-NSSAIs.
+If the optional QoS and S-NSSAI level measurement are performed, the measurements are equal to the number of mapped 5QIs and the number of supported S-NSSAIs.

 e) The measurement name has the form DRB.F1UpacketLossRateUl and optionally DRB.F1UPacketLossRateUl.QOS where QOS identifies the target quality of service class, and DRB.F1UPacketLossRateUl.SNSSAI where SNSSAI identifies the S-NSSAI.